Trenton Generating Station

+History

+Unit 5, built at a cost of around $27 million, was officially opened by Nova Scotia premier George Isaac Smith and federal manpower minister Allan MacEachen on 6 July 1970.

 During the fall-winter-spring of 1991–1992, the generating station burnt locally mined coal from the Westray Mine, located several kilometres south of the plant; the mine was permanently closed on May 9, 1992 after a disastrous methane gas explosion destroyed the mine, killing 26 workers.

-With the resumption of coal mining at Stellarton, the Trenton GS burns coal from the nearby Stellarton Surface Coal Mine which is part of a reclamation project for land that was previously the location of an underground mine.
+With the resumption of coal mining at Stellarton in 1996, the Trenton Generating Station was partially supplied with coal from the nearby Stellarton Surface Coal Mine.
+The Stellarton Surface Coal Mine ceased operations in 2022, and the process of filling in the pit began in 2023.
 Following the closure of DEVCO mines in 2001, Trenton GS was supplied with coal imported from the United States and South America, shipped to a bulk unloading terminal on the Strait of Canso at Point Tupper, then taken by CB&CNS trains to Trenton.
 The plant is equipped to receive coal from barges entering from the Northumberland Strait through Pictou Harbour; the Trenton Connector Road runs immediately north of the plant and is equipped with a draw-bridge over the East River of Pictou, although the bridge is rarely operated.

+It is anticipated that the two remaining units at the Trenton Generating Station will be retired in 2028 and 2029, as part of Nova Scotia's phase-out of coal-powered electricity generation.